Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 In Kubernetes it's trivial to scale.
 The ReplicaSets take care of the number of instances of a Pod to run.
 Like you saw in the nginx deployment with the setting `replicas:3`.
 It's up to us to write our application in a way that it allows Kubernetes to run multiple copies of it.

+Of course the settings are vast.
+You can specify that the replicates must run on different Nodes, or various waiting times on how long to wait for an instance to come up.
+You can read up more on this subject here: [Horizontal Scaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and here: [Interactive Scaling with Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/scale-interactive/) and of course the details of a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) which controls all the scaling made possible in Kubernetes.

 ### Conclusion for Kubernetes

 It's a convenient tool to handle container orchestration.
 Its unit of work are Pods and it has a layered architecture.
 The top level layer is Deployments through which you handle all other resources.
 It's highly configurable.
 It provides an API for all calls you make, so potentionally, instead of running `kubectl` you can also write your own logic to send information to the Kubernetes API.

 It provides support for all major cloud providers natively by now and it's completely open source.
-Feel free to contribute, check the code if you would like to have a deeper understanding of how it works here: [Kubernetes on Github](https://github.com/kubernetes/kubernetes).
+Feel free to contribute, check the code if you would like to have a deeper understanding on how it works: [Kubernetes on Github](https://github.com/kubernetes/kubernetes).

 ## Minikube